Japanese maple bonsai care

-The Japanese Maple is very popular for bonsai styling.
-By regularly cutting and pinching the bonsai tree you can build a very finely branched crown.
+The Japanese maple is very popular for bonsai styling.
+By regularly cutting and pinching of the bonsai you can build a very finely branched crown.
 The strong root growth can be used to make beautiful root approaches.
 And the very small, often strikingly colored leaves are very decorative.
 Especially in the fall.

 Woody, thin branches can be easily wired.
 The thicker branches are stiff (branch should be protected from constriction of the bark by leather or rubber).
 If you want to wire a bonsai - please work careful.
 The bark is very thin and easily damaged by mechanical action.
 Such injuries are seen on the smooth bark very long.

 Aluminum bonsai wire is preferable.
 The required diameter is larger than copper and so the wire presses not so much on the bark.
 Possibly the wire can still be wrapped with paper for protection.

 The maple can be shaped very well as a bonsai by pruning.
 The maintenance pruning, structural cutting and pincing of the bonsai tree comes into play.

 Maintenance pruning: In spring, when the maple has formed about 5 pairs of leaves, these are cut back to one or two leaf pairs.
 Do not cut before budding (severe bleeding and resulting tree damage).